Shared expressions

 Quanscient Allsolve makes use of public variables called shared expressions, that are visible in the scope of a project.
 This means that once you have defined a shared expression, it can be used in all sections of the application.

-Shared expressions are defined in the Quanscient Allsolve Properties
+Shared expressions are defined in the Properties

 section.
-They consist of 3 parameters:
+They have 3 parameters:

 - Name